knewyousir/WFI-session-3/readme.md

 });
 ```

-Restart the server and test it [http://localhost:9000/music/baroque](http://localhost:9000/music/baroque).
+Kill any process in the terminal with `ctr: c` restart the server and test it at [http://localhost:9000/music/baroque](http://localhost:9000/music/baroque)

 ## Nodemon